-School Spirit Day:
+School Spirit Wear:

-On most Fridays, Appearance Code guidelines for upper garments are relaxed to allow students to show their school spirit by wearing WCGS school spirit apparel, including t-shirts.
-WCGS "spirit wear" is available by online order and cash-and-carry sales that are held periodically throughout the school year.
+Spirit Wear can be worn daily by students unless there is chapel, an assembly, or another special event at school.
+Appearance Code guidelines for upper garments are relaxed to allow students to show their school spirit by wearing WCGS apparel, including t-shirts.
+WCGS "Spirit Wear" is available by online order and cash-and-carry sales that are held periodically throughout the school year.

 Please note that the general guidelines regarding student attire, such as modesty and cleanliness, are always in effect.
 Students should not wear athletic jerseys, uniforms, or sleeveless shirts/tops.
-Appearance Code guidelines for lower garments, hair/grooming/accessories, and footwear remain in effect on School Spirit Days.
+Appearance Code guidelines for lower garments, hair/grooming/accessories, and footwear remain in effect daily.